 NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE C. W. COKER (65).
 Mr. Coker is Chairman of the Company, a position held since 1990.
 He also served as Chief Executive Officer of the Company from 1990 to 1998.
 Mr. Coker was President from 1970 to 1990 and was reappointed President in 1994, serving until 1996, while maintaining the title and responsibility of Chairman and Chief Executive Officer of the Company.
 Mr. Coker is a director of Bank of America Corporation, Springs Industries, Inc., Sara Lee Corporation, and Carolina Power and Light Company.
 1962 H. E. DELOACH, JR. (54).
 Mr. DeLoach is Executive Vice President of the Company, a position held since 1996.
-He served as Group Vice President from 1993 to 1996, Vice President Film, Plastics and Special Products from February 1993 to October 1993, Vice President High Density Film Products Division from 1990 to 1993, and Vice President Administration and General Counsel from 1986 to 1990.
-1998
+He served as Group Vice President from 1993 to 1996, Vice President Film, Plastics and Special Products from February 1993 to October 1993, Vice President High 1998